Skip to main content

 For example, if there is a limit on your coverage for certain types of items, such as jewelry or electronics, you may not get enough money to replace them with new ones.
 Or if there is a deductible on your policy, you will have to pay that amount before the insurance company pays anything.

-Despite these drawbacks, replacement cost coverage is still the best option for most people who want to replace their items with new ones.
-It is much better than actual cash value coverage, which we will discuss next.
+Despite these drawbacks, replacement cost coverage is still often a strong option for many people who want to replace their items with new ones.
+It is a better choice than actual cash value coverage, which we will discuss next.

 Imagine getting a check from your insurance company after a loss and being free to spend it however you want.
 You could take the money and run to Vegas if you feel lucky.
 This scenario is possible with Actual Cash Value (ACV) insurance protection.
 But before you get too excited, let me explain why ACV is not as good as it sounds.